phpzio/translatepress/readme.txt

 6. Menu Language Switcher

 == Changelog ==
+= 1.2.3 =
+* Fixed back-end css style not being targeted only for TranslatePress Settings page
+* Add filter to not remove detected dynamic strings until the ajax is finished
+* Fixed data-no-translation not taken into account in some cases of Dynamic strings
+* Fixed translated slug not being included in url sometimes
+* Fixed issue with gettext string on non visible html attr that prevented other attr from being translated
+* Fixed bug with translating dom changes not working for complex HTML hierarchy
+* Corrected flag for Afrikaans.
+* Fixed compatibility issues with older jQuery versions

 = 1.2.2 =
 * Added Translation Block feature in which you can translate multiple html elements together
 * Improvement: make it possible for the SEO Addon to automatically translate page slugs using Google Translate